-A down payment is a lump sum of money you pay when the sales transaction is officially processed, known as closing.
-The amount of your down payment is a percentage of your home’s purchase price and reduces the amount that you’ll need to borrow from your mortgage lender.
+A down payment is a lump sum of money you pay upfront when the sales transaction is officially processed, which is the stage of the process known as closing.
+The amount of your down payment is a percentage of your home’s purchase price, and reduces the amount that you’ll need to borrow from your mortgage lender.

 Down payments are usually required (though there are exceptions, such as with VA loans) to show mortgage lenders that you’re serious about becoming a homeowner, and that you’re able to repay the money they’ve loaned you.
 You’re less likely to stop paying your mortgage if you already have a substantial amount of money invested in your home.

 A down payment also means that your lender takes on less risk even if they have to ultimately foreclose on and sell your home.
 That’s because your initial investment can help mitigate any losses that they may incur during the sale.

 How Do Down Payments Work?

 On closing day, you’ll give the seller your down payment.
 But that’s at the end of your home buying journey.
 Let’s back up and discuss how a down payment impacts your ability to really shop for a home in earnest.